 Here are some common problems with residential A/C systems.
 You might be able to resolve some of them yourself.
-If your air conditioner unit is leaking refrigerant or you can’t get it to work, please call us and schedule an A/C repair service.
+If your air conditioner unit leaks refrigerant or can’t get it to work, please call us and schedule an A/C repair service.

 My air conditioner won’t turn on.
 Check your thermostat first.
-Make sure your thermostat is turned on, the batteries are working, and it’s on the correct setting.
+Ensure your thermostat is turned on, the batteries are working, and it’s in the correct setting.
 If problems persist, there may be another issue.
 Next, take a look at your electrical panel for a tripped breaker.
 The breakers and fuses safeguard your A/C unit’s motor or compressor from overheating.
-Often when a compressor dies, one of the first parts the HVAC technician checks is the breaker.
+Often, when a compressor dies, the breaker is one of the first parts the HVAC technician checks.

 The air isn’t cold.
 Again, please check your thermostat settings.
-If your compressor is not working, the A/C unit will not cool your house.
-If there’s not enough refrigerant, the compressor will run hot and eventually seize.
+The A/C unit will not cool your house if your compressor is not working.
+The compressor will run hot and eventually seize if there’s insufficient refrigerant.
 If there’s too much, the refrigerant will return to the compressor, which can cause it to fail.

 My air conditioner is making strange noises.
 Ignoring the strange noises from your A/C may turn minor issues into major expenses.
 Modern cooling systems are quieter than ever with sound-dampening technology.
 Mysterious noises:

 - Banging is usually a sure sign that there’s a loose or broken part

 - Clanking is another sign of a loose or out-of-balance part.

 - Constant clicking could signify a defective control or a failing thermostat.

 - Buzzing noises from your outside unit could mean many things, including the fan motor being loose or about to fail.